serghiou/best-of-data-science/best-of-r.md

 **[R Markdown Templates.](http://jianghao.wang/post/2017-12-08-rmarkdown-templates/)** Collection.
 A collection of some of the most important packages of templates for R Markdown (both pdf and HTML).
 [This](https://ropensci.org/tutorials/tokenizers_tutorial/) is probably the most beautiful R Markdown document that I have seen, but I do not know which template they are using.

+**[R Markdown Theme Gallery.](http://www.datadreaming.org/post/r-markdown-theme-gallery/)** Collection.
+A collection of some of the most important packages and templates for R Markdown HTML.
+This is where I found most of the packages that I use for my HTML themes.

+**[R Script to HTML.](https://www.r-bloggers.com/how-to-create-professional-reports-from-r-scripts-with-custom-styles/)** Tutorial.
+A fantastic tutorial on rmarkdown and how to use it to introduce custom CSS stylesheets and most importantly how to render R Script files into HTML!
+The latter is fantastically useful and would have saved me tons of time if I had known earlier.

 **[tufte.](https://rstudio.github.io/tufte/)** A package to create very pretty HTML and LaTeX outputs of identical formatting.
 It uses the Tufte style, which allows producing side-comments and side-plots super easily.
 Highly recommended!

+**[rmdformats.](https://github.com/juba/rmdformats)** Package.
+Vignette.
+Super good looking HTML templates for R Markdown output.
+I love and extensively use the readthedown format from this package.

+**[prettydoc.](https://yixuan.cos.name/prettydoc/)** Package.
+Vignette.
+Super good looking HTML templates for R Markdown output.
+I particularly like the cayman and leonid themes.

 **[bookdown.](https://bookdown.org/)** Package.
 Vignette.
 A package to write awesome-looking books using R Markdown.
 The definitive guide referenced here, as well as the celebrated Advanced R book by Hadley were written in bookdown and they all look super impressive!
 This package also makes it easy to have openly available books online.

-**[rmdformats.](https://github.com/juba/rmdformats)** Package.
-Vignette.
-Super good looking HTML templates for R Markdown output.
-I love and extensively use the readthedown format from this package.

 **[rticles.](https://github.com/rstudio/rticles)** Package.
 Vignette.
 Use templates to create articles written in a format appropriate for multiple journals of interest.
 I have not used this package yet, but it is recommended by RStudio.